 When read the output latch data, the P3DR should be read and when read the terminal input data, the P3PRD register should be read.
-If a read instruction is executed for port P3, read data of bits 7 to 4 are unstable.
+If a read instruction is executed for port P3, read data of bit 7 is unstable.